 Each of these pages should have keyword-optimized text of 300-500 words each.
 This not only helps in SEO or better rankings in Google Search Engine Result Page but also removes streams on fluff a potential customer has to endlessly go through to get the information required.

+II.
 About the Rental Home

 Under this page everything about the property from the amenities, the vision and values about the business should be covered here.
 Instead of using the same copywriting as the rental listing website, this should be more informative and detailed.